 Brazil is a relatively new oil-producing country for Shell.
 We have been marketing oil products there since 1913 and today have significant downstream operations through our Raízen joint venture.
 Shell was the first integrated oil company to discover oil and gas in Brazil in the 1970s.
 Since liberalisation of the market in 1998, Shell Brasil’s exploration business has increased rapidly.

-Shell Brasil has trained young Brazilian engineers who will sustain the company through its current growth and into the future.
-“What we’ve been able to do here is for every senior engineer, bring in a junior Brazilian engineer, who will be here for the longer term,” says Lee Stockwell, former Senior Petrophysical engineer in the sub-surface team.
+Shell Brasil has trained young Brazilian engineers who will help sustain the company through its current growth and into the future.
+“What we’ve been able to do here is for every senior engineer, bring in a junior Brazilian engineer, who will be here for the longer term,” said Lee Stockwell, who was Senior Petrophysical engineer in the project’s sub-surface team.
 The training programme has brought career development opportunities to young engineers.

 There is a strong need to attract technical talent, especially petroleum engineers, essential to the rapid local development of the energy industry today.
 Shell’s long presence, recent successes in exploration and production and new prospects place it in a good position to recruit the right people.